 Only Four Companies in Romania are Registered in the IOSA Directory

 DAN AIR becomes the fourth airline in Romania to align with international aviation safety standards, joining over 400 other operators worldwide.
-For passengers, IOSA registration is further proof of the commitment to conform with operational safety international standards. .
+For passengers, IOSA registration is further proof of the commitment to conform with operational safety international standards.

 “Since the beginning, DAN AIR is focusing its efforts to conform with international standards and best industry practices, and now, joining the IOSA registry is proof of our commitment.
 When we talk about aviation safety and security, we offer our passengers rigorously conducted air operations, by professionals with extensive experience in all key areas.
 Obtaining the IOSA registration required a significant effort from all DAN AIR departments, and I want to thank everyone that was involved in this project, and I also want to thank our passengers for their continuous trust in DAN AIR," said Matt Ian DAVID, CEO of DAN AIR.